Before-and-after images show tornado devastation in Mississippi

 The tornado was given a preliminary rating of EF-4 on the Enhanced Fujita scale of intensity, marking it as a rare and powerful storm with the ability to destroy buildings and toss large objects including vehicles.

-More than 300 structures in Mississippi were entirely destroyed, the Federal Emergency Management Agency (FEMA), said on Monday with more than 1,000 impacted overall.
+More than 300 structures in Mississippi were entirely destroyed, the Federal Emergency Management Agency said on Monday, with more than 1,000 impacted overall.
 Shelters have been opened for those who are displaced.

 President Joe Biden issued an emergency declaration for Mississippi on Sunday meaning that federal funds will flow to the worst-impacted areas.